teooliver/ttb-client/notes.md

 #### Frontend

-- Use react-query with Nextjs properly.
-(Define the best strategy (SSR - CSR etc))
 - Dockerize Nextjs app.
 - add fake "auth" (simple user/password form to ilustrate the flow and write tests)
 - add validation to "fake" auth